hervenivon/awesome-discoveries/README.md

   * [`gh-md-toc`](https://github.com/ekalinin/github-markdown-toc.go) - Generate table of content from a `.md` file.
 * Security
   * [gitleaks](https://github.com/zricethezav/gitleaks) - Waiting for github next move in the security landscape, here is a way for you to scan code source for unencrypted secrets. 👮‍♂️
-* Static web sites (wordpress certainly not is the best answer)
+* Static web sites (Wordpress certainly not is the best answer)
   * [Publii](https://opencollective.com/Publii) - Is an open source static site CMS management tool
   * [Gatsby.js](https://www.gatsbyjs.org) - Is a library that enables static site generation from react